-The Digital Control Functions built into the Taiga Keyboard include a MIDI to CV converter, tap tempo clock source, local control, a 32 step sequencer/arpeggiator, glide, hold, multiple velocity modes, and pitch and modulation wheels.
+The Digital Control Functions built into the Taiga include a MIDI to CV converter, tap tempo clock source, octave shifting, a 32 step sequencer/arpeggiator, and a multi-function modulation tool with a clock sync'd lfo, decay envelope, and random voltage generator.
 This section will cover each of these features in detail starting with the MIDI to CV converter but first let's discuss the user interface.